 In the military, you were practically wearing your resume.
 All your military experience was visible on your uniform.
 Now, you have a difficult task: translate that experience into skills that are important for civilian jobs.
 And you’ll have to write that in an acceptable form and style.

 Don’t worry; there’s a lot to include in a resume, even if this is the first civilian job you’re after.
 You increased the efficiency of your team, you handled a huge responsibility during your service, and you were highly competitive.
-List all your skills and qualifications in a way that trigger the interest of a potential employer.
+List all your skills and qualifications in a way that triggers the interest of a potential employer.

 Many companies are willing to hire veterans.
-Hilton, for example, pledged to hie 20,000 of them.
+Hilton, for example, pledged to hire 20,000 of them.
 However, that doesn’t mean that the job will fall into your lap.
 You have to take initiative.
 First of all, figure out what career path you want to pursue.
 If necessary, get the needed training.
 There are many online courses that enable you to gain different skills.
 If you’re not qualified for the jobs you want, you better start working on it.

 Once you have that part sorted out, you can start looking through job ads.
 You need a well-planned approach.
 Set short-term and long-term career goals and start doing whatever it takes to pursue them.

 Do you have a LinkedIn profile?
 If not, you should absolutely start working on it.
 Today!
 This works like your virtual portfolio.
-However, you won’t be submitting it along your job applications.
+However, you won’t be submitting it along with your job applications.
 You’ll be using it for networking.
 Build your network of relevant contacts!
 Join groups related to your interests and become an active member of those communities.

 If you’re good at writing, you can start publishing content on LinkedIn.
-That’s a great way to showcase your skills and knowledge, and attract recruiters to contact you.
+That’s a great way to showcase your skills and knowledge and attract recruiters to contact you.
 LinkedIn has its own job listing platform, so you can find opportunities for employment right there.

 Since you’re not looking for a job in the military, you don’t need a LinkedIn profile that shows you as part of that sector.
-Of course you’ll list that experience, but you should still show you’re ready to work as a civilian.
+Of course, you’ll list that experience, but you should still show you’re ready to work as a civilian.
 Pick a nice photo in professional-looking clothes.
 If you browse through LinkedIn profiles, you’ll notice that most members choose a headshot where they smile, but don’t laugh.
 That’s the right way to go.
 Such a photo shows you as a friendly, approachable personality.

-You’ll show yourself as a civilian not only through the photo, but through the language you use as well.
+You’ll show yourself as a civilian not only through the photo but through the language you use as well.
 In the military, you were used to stiff, clear expressions.
 Now, your communication has to be much more relaxed.

 When you’re trying to find a job, you’re focused on matching your skills with the requirements you see.
 It’s not about you being worthy of the job.
 Remember this: it’s about the job being worthy of your skills and interests.
 Once you identify your goals, you’ll need to find the companies that will help you reach them.
 That’s where you want to work - a company that values your skills and your personality.